hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="Claim"></a>

 ### Claim
- A hash (presumably of some kind of credential or certificate), along with a list of keys (each of which is either a primitive or a threshold key).
-Each of them must reach its threshold when signing the transaction, to attach this claim to this account.
-At least one of them must reach its threshold to delete this Claim from this account.
-This is intended to provide a revocation service: all the authorities agree to attach the hash, to attest to the fact that the credential or certificate is valid.
-Any one of the authorities can later delete the hash, to indicate that the credential has been revoked.
-In this way, any client can prove to a third party that any particular account has certain credentials, or to identity facts proved about it, and that none of them have been revoked yet.

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |